Consensys/doc.teku/docs/reference/cli/subcommands/voluntary-exit.md

 <!--/tabs-->

 Predefined network configuration.
-The default is unset, as the network specification will be read from the beacon-api unless specified.
+There is no default value, because Teku reads the network specification from the Beacon API unless specified.

 ## `validator-keys`